CCiwy/CCiwy/README.md

 #### Stream Language
 I stream in english, but since i'm a native german speaker i will respond to german in chat, too.
 Sometimes i will also just speak german for a short period - dont get confused if you join the stream and I am not speaking english, just let me know that you need me to switch language in order for you to understand.

+#### Community
+Community-Discord is linked in the channels description.
 ___

 ## ************** reach out to me **************